Wild Plant Intensive Program Details

 Thank you for registering for the Wild Plant Intensive course with Wilderness Awareness School in Duvall, Washington.
 This course is our most in-depth training in plants and their many wonderful uses.

-Please see our website for detailed information about our cancelation and transfer policy.
+Please see our website for detailed information about our cancellation and transfer policy.

 This program details page contains information that you will need to prepare for this program.